-Organisations offering training or coaching services can add further value to their markets when accredited to deliver recognised occupational learning.
+You need a SETA and QCTO Accreditation Strategy to ensure you can withstand market competition.
+Organizations offering training or coaching services can add further value to their markets when accredited to deliver recognized occupational solutions.

-By conforming to legislated levels of compliance, learners receive certificates of competence and organisations procuring accredited training can claim tax rebates and BEE points as reward for their contribution.
+By conforming to legislated levels of compliance, learners receive certificates of competence, and organizations procuring accredited training can claim tax rebates and BEE points as a reward for their contribution.

-SETAs have a vested interest in the following markets:
+SETAs have a vested interest in the following markets, do you?:

 - High school leavers market.

 - A vocational and lifelong learning market.

 Many industries complain of skills shortages and voice concern over a lack of technical skills and expertise.
 Emerging and existing training organizations can identify business opportunities by linking their services to meeting scarce skill areas.